Mohammed VI of Morocco: Business and wealth

 Mohammed is Morocco's leading businessman and banker.
-In 2015, he was estimated by Forbes magazine to be worth US$5.7bn although in 2019 Business Insider quoted a figure of just US$2.1 billion.
+In 2015, he was estimated by Forbes magazine to be worth US$5.7 billion although in 2019 Business Insider quoted US$2.1 billion.
 The Moroccan Royal Family, meanwhile, has one of the largest fortunes in the world.
 Together, they hold the majority stakes in the Al Mada holding, formerly named the Société Nationale d'Investissement (SNI), which was originally state-owned but was merged in 2013 with Omnium Nord Africain (ONA Group), to form a single holding company that was taken off the Casablanca Stock Exchange—resulting in the scrapping of an equivalent of 50 billion dirhams marketcap (~US$6 billion).
 Al Mada has a diverse portfolio consisting of many important businesses in Morocco, operating in various sectors including: Attijariwafa Bank (banking), Managem (mining), Onapar, SOMED (tourism/real-estate and exclusive distributor of Maserati), Wafa Assurance (insurance), Marjane (hypermarket chain), Wana-Inwi (telecommunications), SONASID (siderurgy), Lafarge Maroc, Sopriam (exclusive distributor of Peugeot-Citroën in Morocco), Renault Maroc (exclusive distributor of Renault in Morocco) and Nareva (energy).
 It also owns many food-processing companies and is currently in the process of disengaging from this sector.
 Between mid-2012 and 2013, the holding sold Lessieur, Centrale Laitière, Bimo and Cosumar to foreign groups for a total amount of ~$1.37 billion (11.4 billion Dirhams including 9.7 billion in 2013 and 1.7 in 2012).

-Mohammed VI has been on every Moroccan dirham banknote since 2002.

 SNI and ONA both owned stakes in Brasseries du Maroc, the largest alcoholic beverage manufacturer and distributor of brands such as Heineken in the country.
 In March 2018, the SNI adopted its current name, Al Mada.

 Mohammed is also a leading agricultural producer and land owner in Morocco, where agriculture is exempted from taxes.
 His personal holding company SIGER has shares in the large agricultural group Les domaines agricoles (originally called Les domaines royaux, now commonly known as Les domaines), which was founded by Hassan II.
 In 2008, Telquel estimated that Les domaines had a revenue of $157 million (1.5 billion dirhams), with 170,000 tons of citrus exported in that year.
 According to the same magazine, the company officially owns 12,000 hectares of agricultural lands.
 Chergui, a manufacturer of dairy products, is the most recognizable brand of the group.
-Between 1994 and 2004, the group has been managed by Mohammed VI's brother-in-law Khalid Benharbit, the husband of Princess Lalla Hasna.
+Between 1994 and 2004, the group was managed by Mohammed's brother-in-law Khalid Benharbit, the husband of Princess Lalla Hasna.
 Les domaines also owns the Royal Golf de Marrakech, which originally belonged to Thami El Glaoui.

-His palace's daily operating budget is reported by Forbes to be $960,000, which is paid by the Moroccan state as part of a 2.576 billion dirhams/year budget as of 2014, with much of it accounted for by the expense of personnel, clothes, and car repairs.
+His palace's daily operating budget is reported by Forbes to be $960,000, which is paid by the Moroccan state as part of a 2.576 billion dirhams/year budget as of 2014, with much of it accounted for by the expense of personnel, clothes and car repairs.